 Walking In Banff

 The town of Banff is one of the easiest places to visit without a vehicle.
 It’s small and compact, making it very pedestrian friendly.
 Much of the accommodation, restaurants and attractions are all within walking distance of each other.
 Pick up a map from the Parks Canada visitor center on Banff Avenue.
-It will show all the main tourist attractions that you can walk to such as the Bow Falls, the Banff Park Museum, the Whyte Musuem and Cascade Gardens.
+It will show all the main tourist attractions that you can walk to incluing the Bow Falls, the Banff Park Museum, the Whyte Musuem and the Cascade Gardens.